Xeo786/Rufaydium-Webdriver/README.md

 Button.click()
 ```
 ## Session.CDP
-Session.Methods act like Human interactions with Webpage, Where Session.CDP has access to Chrome Devtools protocols, which has the power to Modify DOM
+`Session.Methods()` act like Human interactions with Webpage, Where Session.CDP has access to Chrome Devtools protocols, which have the power to Modify DOM.

 Example
 ```AutoHotkey